XDgov/data-design-standards/_visualizations/pie-chart.md

 - Always consider using a bar chart or displaying values directly before using a pie chart.
 - Always include a legend or label slices directly.
 guidance-not-recommended:
-- It is not recommended to include spaces between each slice, such as in an exploded pie chart.
+- It is not recommended to include large gaps between each slice, such as in an exploded pie chart.
 - It is not recommended to use multi-level pie charts as they are difficult to decipher.
 guidance-never:
 - Never use three dimensional (3D) graphics as they distort the visual calculation of volume.